mfakbar/meraki-ppe-detection/README.md

 ## Setting up MQTT broker
 What we need:
 1. A MQTT broker reachable by the MV camera.
 The MQTT broker needs to be configured on the MV dashboard, following the steps of this [MV Sense guide](https://developer.cisco.com/meraki/mv-sense/#!mqtt/configuring-mqtt-in-the-).
 For our use case, we use a publicly available MQTT broker ([Mosquitto](https://test.mosquitto.org/)).
 Customer can deploy their own brokers for guaranteed service.
+Similar setup can also be found [here](https://developer.cisco.com/codeexchange/github/repo/agmanuelian/Meraki_Facemask_Detector).
 2. Access to at least one Meraki MV camera with MV Sense license and API key.
 Also a list of MV serial numbers if our solution is to be deployed on multiple cameras on your environment.

 Usage: